 Senior Prefects are attached to the different age groups and are expected to show leadership to their peers and to the rest of the School.
 The Prefects and Senior Prefects are also involved in many duties around the School and on public transport in the mornings and afternoons.
 They are expected to set high personal standards and to liaise closely with the Staff.
-They should also behave in an appropriate manner so as to set standards and be role models for the youngest year groups.
+They should also behave in an appropriate manner to set standards and be role models for the youngest year groups.
+A number of Sixth Form pupils also act as Peer Mentors for Form I pupils.